wfrxsty/wfrxsty/README.md

-🥶- I am learnig lua\n
+🥶- I am learnig lua

-🌟- Owner of FrxWare\n
+🌟- Owner of FrxWare

-⚜️-my only discord is Frxsty#9100\n
+⚜️-my only discord is Frxsty#9100